What's the Difference Between ITIN and SSN?

 What's the difference between ITIN and SSN?

+The core difference is who each number is issued to and what it's used for.
 A Social Security number is issued to U.S. citizens and eligible residents for the purpose of tracking earnings and administering Social Security benefits, while an Individual Taxpayer Identification Number is issued by the IRS specifically to people who have U.S. tax obligations but don't qualify for an SSN.

 Let's jump in.